-‘Thee, Thee, Only Thee’ by Thomas Moore is a three stanza poem which is separated into sets of eight lines, or quatrains.
+‘Thee, Thee, Only Thee’ by Thomas Moore is a three-stanza poem that is separated into sets of eight lines or quatrains.
 The stanzas could also be divided up further, into one set of three lines and another set of five.

 One will immediately notice how the first three lines introduce one aspect of the speaker’s life and the next five define it further.
 The sections are separated by the line which became the title of the poem and acts as a refrain, “By three, thee, only thee.”

 Moore has chosen to further structure this piece through the utilization of a consistent pattern of rhyme.
 The octaves follow a rhyme scheme of, aabcdcdb, alternating as the poet saw fit from stanza to stanza.